manuBocquet/ansible-report/readme.md

 $ ansible-report <file.json>

-( Note : Python 2.7 need to be installed on your system )
+( Note : Python 2.7 and modules jinja2,babel need to be installed on your system )

 ```